-In a historic ruling last week, the Securities and Exchange Commission (SEC) proposed a new rule that would require publicly listed companies to include certain climate change disclosures in their registration statements and periodic reports.
+In a historic ruling, the Securities and Exchange Commission (SEC) proposed a new rule that would require publicly listed companies to include certain climate change disclosures in their registration statements and periodic reports.
 Companies would need to include information about any climate-related risks that are expected to have a material impact on their business, operations, or financial conditions.
 The required information about climate risks would also include disclosing a company’s direct and indirect greenhouse gas emissions (GHGs).

 Climate Change Disclosure Requirements

 The proposed rule changes would require publicly-listed companies to disclose standardized information around four key areas:

 - Governance of climate risks and their associated risk management processes